benrutter/atollas/README.md

 # atollas 🪼

-A follow along column-level typed runner for pandas workflows.
+A column level typed runner for pandas workflows.

 ## ⚠️ Warning